SRC Admissions Form

 4. Meet With Your Advisor & Register

-In response to the impact of COVID-19, all students will meet with an academic advisor and register for Summer 2020 and/or Fall 2020 classes via phone.
+In response to the impact of COVID-19, all students will have the option to meet with an academic advisor by phone to register for Spring and/or Summer 2021 classes.

 Please allow 1-2 business days for confirmation as your date and time is not guaranteed until the Student Services Office confirms your visit.

 If you have a question or concern, please contact: